burnished-edge/pyRevit-Plumbing-Calculator/README.md

 2. The script will quietly scan your active project database.
 3. Finding the required fields unlinked, it will automatically inject the necessary shared parameters directly into your project and bind them to the native **Rooms** category (`OST_Rooms`).
 4. Upon successful generation, a dialogue pop-up window will notify you that the parameter injection and binding succeeded.
-5. Close the pop-up, and your calculator dashboard will open instantly.
+5. Close the pop-up, and your calculator dashboard will open.
 On all future clicks, the tool will bypass this setup sequence seamlessly.

 > **Fallback Note**: If corporate model permissions cause the automated binding routine to fail, please follow the manual override configuration steps detailed in the [Manual Parameter Binding Appendix](#manual-parameter-binding-appendix).